 Amesbury’s Lower Millyard is an older industrial area that is evolving into a mixed-use expansion of the City’s vibrant downtown core.
 The Lower Millyard already has a variety of amenities including Heritage Park, the Powwow River, the Riverwalk, the Amesbury Senior Center, the Costello Transportation Center,a parking deck, and a growing business ecosystem with small manufacturers, makers and three breweries.
 The area is zoned Central Industrial with a Lower Millyard Overlay District.
 There is interest from several parties in redeveloping older industrial properties in the Lower Millyard.
 The City has recently undertaken two planning projects to evaluate redevelopment options, and will need to look at rezoning and financing strategies to achieve a beneficial outcome.

-The City is proposing to establish a Smart Growth Overlay District in the area of Route 110, Clarks Road and Elm Street.
-Smart Growth Districts are a zoning tool authorized by Massachusetts law, Chapter 40R, to encourage concentrated, appropriately scaled development in appropriate areas that have the infrastructure to support such development.
-The goals of the proposed East End Smart Growth Overlay District are to encourage mixed-use redevelopment of the existing commercial areas around the intersection of Route 110 and Clarks Road and Elm Street and to provide an appropriately scaled and designed transition between the commercial and residential neighborhoods.
-Adoption of a Smart Growth Overlay District will give the City more control over the process for creating well-designed, mixed-use development.
+The overarching goal of the East End Smart Growth Overlay District is to encourage a concentrated, mixed-use development along the existing commercial areas at the intersection of Route 110 and Clarks Road and Elm Street and to improve the transition between the commercial and residential neighborhoods.
+The adoption of a Smart Growth Overlay District gives the City more control over the process for creating well-designed, mixed-use development.

 The area bounded by I-95 on the east, I-495 on the northwest, and Elm Street on the southwest has been the subject of planning and development interest for a number of years.
 The area is currently within an Office Park zoning district and as well as two overlay districts: the Commercial Fashion Center Overlay District, which was created to accommodate a specific proposal that has since been abandoned); and the Priority Development Overlay District, which allows expedited permitting for large-scale commercial development.
 More recently, the market for development of the Golden Triangle has shifted away from these in favor of residential development.